 THE FINAL BLOW

-For approximately five years the school administration had known there would come a day when the local steam power plant would turn off the steam supply to the recreation center and to the school.
+For approximately five years the school administration had known there would come a day when the local steam power plant would turn off the steam supply to the gym and to the school.
 No functional plan to deal with this problem was in effect.
 With about one month of final warning, the school acquired some emergency funds and installed natural gas powered tank-less hot water heaters in the school building and used the hot water to provide heat to their air handlers.
 But there was no plan for the gym or pool.
 On February 13, 2012 the steam was turned off and the gym building was closed, due to lack of heat.

 WITH THE SCHOOL AS A BUSINESS MANAGER THE GYM WAS DOOMED

 The prior school administration (2004-2013) seemed incapable of maintaining the facility from the very beginning.
 The whole endeavor was based on wishful thinking.
 The money and man-hours required simply were not available.
 What made it appear possible was the fact that there were virtually no overhead costs.
 There was no rent.
 The electricity, water and sewer came off the old mill town grid at no charge.
-The only costs were for custodial services (school staff was used), some cleaning supplies and paper goods and chlorine for the pool, and most of this was provided by the nonprofit user groups.
+The only costs were for custodial services (school and volunteer staff was used), some cleaning supplies and paper goods and chlorine for the pool, and most of this was provided by the nonprofit user groups.
 The money budgeted for maintenance and repairs of the school was not enough to also cover the needs of the gym.

 Occasionally a major crisis arose, usually one that would shut down the pool.
 When that happened, all interested parties would frantically dig into any funds they could find to buy whatever was needed.
 Volunteers and school staff would rally to get things fixed and running again.
 This is how things limped along until the final closure.